ESSAYS AND REVIEWS

-excerpt from Dan Kany’s review of Tiny Catastrophes: Michel Droge New work April 2015
+Excerpt from Dan Kany’s review of Tiny Catastrophes: Michel Droge, April 2015 [read the full review]

 “To begin, Droge’s atmospheric abstractions had caught my eye in recent shows.
 Pieces like “Distant Anthem” with its dreamy atmospheric softness offer lush and even plush repose for your eye.
 And they work because Droge doesn’t get too blurry or overly heavy with the paint.
 They are like chaos-lite – free from the fear of solid things into which you might crash.